Native HTML lazyload in React

 export const LazyImage = (crystallizeImage) => <Image {...crystallizeImage} loading="lazy" />

-BTW CDN support for your media is just one of the features you get with Crystallize.
-Schedule a 1-on-1 demo so we can show you what else you get out of the box with Crystallize and how can we help you future-proof and grow your business.
+BTW, CDN support for your media is just one of the features you get with Crystallize.
+Schedule a 1-on-1 demo so we can show you what else you get out of the box with Crystallize and how we can help you future-proof and grow your business.